-

 And please don’t let the thought of eating organ meat intimidate you, because you’ve already done it.
 After all, what do you think they put in hot dogs and sausages?

-Tip: If you’re in Edinburgh, Scottish food tours like this one will guide you to the best haggis in town.
-If you’re elsewhere in the world, you can try haggis on Burns Night (January 25th).
-Many places hold this celebration in honor of Scottish author and poet Robert Burns.
+ⓘ PRO TIP: If you book a Scottish food tour, your guide will take you to the best haggis in town.
+Fun fact: Haggis is a common food at Burns Night celebrations (January 25th).
+Many places around the world hold this celebration in honor of Robert Burns, a famous Scottish author and poet.

 15. Scots leave a tip … sometimes.